apostrophecms/stagecoach/README.md

 `sc-deploy` creates a symbolic link from `/opt/stagecoach/apps/example/current` to the latest deployment folder if everything happens successfully (assuming that your project is called `myproject` and you base your paths on those in `example`).
 If you're deploying traditional web languages like PHP, you'll want to make sure your web document root is configured accordingly.

+**By default, 5 old deployments are kept on the server.** This is useful if you need to roll back.
+You can change this number by setting `KEEP` in your `deployment/settings` file.

 `sc-deploy` relies on bash scripts in a subdirectory of your project called `deployment` to carry out the work of starting (`start`), installing dependencies for (`dependencies`), stopping (`stop`) and migrating (`migrate`) your project.
 If any of these scripts exit with a nonzero status, the deployment process stops and the previous version of the site stays live.
 Currently any failed deployment folders are left on the server for your debugging convenience.

 Settings that apply to all deployment targets for this project, such as the project's name and (usually) the deployment directory, reside in `deployment/settings`.
 You'll want to edit the `PROJECT` setting, and possibly the `DIR` setting as well.
 The project name should be a reasonable Unix shortname; it's the folder name you'll be deploying to.
 If you use `sc-proxy` it is also the subdomain you'll use to access the staging site.